jqms/Freakygram/README.md

 - ❌ **Discord RPC**:
   - Discord RPC to show that you are Instagram-ing...?
   - Would show the current reel name I guess.
-- ❌ **Always On Top**:
-  - Setting to make the window always be on top.
 ---

 ## Installation